Svalbard Reindeer in Norway: Facts and Potential Problems

 The female Svalbard reindeer is an excellent candidate for the identity of Santa's helpers.
 Clement Clarke Moore is said to have been the first person to link reindeer with Santa Claus.
 His classic poem entitled "A Visit from Saint Nicholas" was published in 1844.
 In the poem, he says that Santa's sleigh is pulled by eight tiny reindeer.
 The only reindeer that could be called tiny in comparison to the other kinds is the Svalbard reindeer.
 Although both genders of the subspecies are small, the females are significantly smaller than the males.

-Male Svalbard reindeer begin the development of their antlers in April and drop them in November and occasionally in early December.
+Male Svalbard reindeer begin the development of their antlers in April and drop them in November or occasionally in early December before Christmas arrives.
 Females form their new antlers in June and generally keep them until the next June.
 Therefore it's highly likely that all of Santa's reindeer are female.

 When, what to my wondering eyes should appear,